 This extension coverage is to be paid for 100% by the dependent.
 Pace University will not contribute to the cost of the child’s premium.
 The premium for the young adult option will be billed by and shall be paid directly to Pace.
 As permitted by the law, CIGNA will charge 100% of the single subscriber or employee rate for each child enrolled in the young adult option.

-Pace University’s group health plan will allow an employee or dependent who is eligible, but not enrolled for coverage, to enroll for coverage if either of the following events occur:
+Medicaid Coverage – Pace University health plans will allow an employee or dependent who is eligible, but not enrolled for coverage, to enroll for coverage if either of the following events occurs:

-2. Termination of Medicaid of Children’s Health Insurance Program (CHIP) Coverage- if the employee or dependent is covered under a Medicaid plan or under a State child health plan (SCHIP) and coverage of the employee or dependent under such a plan is terminated as a result of loss of eligibility.
+- Termination Of Medicaid Or Chip Coverage- If the employee or dependent is covered under a Medicaid plan or under a State child health plan (SCHIP) and coverage of the employee or dependent under such a plan is terminated as a result of loss of eligibility.